mcpalmer1980/mp3-gui/README.md

 - Extra Details - Display ablums from each artist
 - Unfold Details - Display each album on its own line of text
 - Minimum Count - Only artists with at least this number of songs will be shown
+- Play on Click - Play songs by an artist when you click instead of editing

 ## Albums
 Display all albums in source folder, edit album tags, and export album playlists